schonny/bedrock-api-server/README.md

 ## The right way
 This image is not a self-runner.
 You have to perform every action yourself in order to play Minecraft.
 At least these steps are required for a simple server start:
 - `api-v1/download_server` - Without specifying a "server-version", the latest version is downloaded.
 - `api-v1/create_server` - A "server-name" must be transferred so that the server can be created.
 This name can no longer be changed for this server.
-All other parameters (see server.properties) are also configured as static values for this server.
+All other parameters (see server.properties) are also configured as default-values for this server.
 - `api-v1/start_server` - Here, too, at least the "server-name" must be specified.
 Each additional parameter (see server.properties) will overwrite the minecraft-default-values.
-But be careful, the values you have specified by `api-v1/create_server` will never be overwritten.

 All parameters are always passed as a json-object in an HTTP-POST:
 ```json